Bronzeville Woman Pays Plumber To Fix Sewage Backup, Only To Find Out It Was On City Property

 CHICAGO (CBS) — A CBS 2 viewer contacted us after she got fed up with raw sewage seeping into her Bronzeville home.

-But when she tried to fix it, she ran into costly trouble – and she now has a warning for others.READ MORE: With Rash Of Carjackings In West Rogers Park, Lincoln Square, Apple AirTag Presented As Item That Could Help
+But when she tried to fix it, she ran into costly trouble – and she now has a warning for others.READ MORE: Chicago School Board To Discuss 2022 Budget Proposal Wednesday; Teachers Union Demands Redo To Help Students With Trauma

 As CBS 2’s Jermont Terry reported Tuesday night, homeowners in Bronzeville often fear and see the backups from the sewers when it rains.
 The first call is usually to a plumber – but Ginneh Strickland warned others to call the city first before paying anyone.